 Understanding the source code layout

-To make this possible and to properly separate concerns, the JBossWS is actually split up into the following sub-projects:
+The JBossWS project is actually split up into the following sub-projects:

 This defines the SPI of the abstraction layer between the AS target containers and the supported web service stacks.